kalanadinuja/kalana-portfolio-/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-Profile-181717?style=for-the-badge&logo=github&logoColor=white)
 ![Website](https://img.shields.io/badge/Website-Live-brightgreen?style=for-the-badge&logo=vercel&logoColor=white)

-My personal developer portfolio website showcasing my projects, skills, and experience as a Full Stack Developer and IT undergraduate at SLIIT.
+My personal developer portfolio website showcasing my projects, skills, and experience as a developer and IT undergraduate at SLIIT.

 **Live Demo:** [kalana-dinuja.Portfolio link](https://kalanadinuja.github.io/kalana-portfolio-/)
 ---

 ## 📖 Overview

-This is my personal portfolio website built to highlight my journey as a Full Stack Developer.
+This is my personal portfolio website built to highlight my journey as a Developer.
 It includes information about my technical skills, featured projects, education (SLIIT), and ways to contact me.
 The site is fully responsive and designed with a modern, clean aesthetic.

 ## 🛠 Technologies Used